myng15/arxiv-llm-rag-research-assistant/README.md

 # arXiv Research Assistant: Multi-Agent and Multimodal RAG with Fine-tuned LLMs

 This project implements an agent-based, RAG-based AI research assistant prototype capable of retrieving multimodal context and answering complex queries about AI-related scientific papers on [arXiv](https://www.kaggle.com/datasets/Cornell-University/arxiv).
-It also demonstrates an efficient fine-tuning approach of Large Language Models (LLMs) for a domain- or language-specific downstream task.
-The prototype employs a mix of state-of-the-art open-source tools and platforms (e.g., HuggingFace, LlamaIndex), hosted LLM APIs (e.g., OpenAI, Groq), and custom fine-tuned LLMs.
+It also demonstrates an efficient fine-tuning approach for Large Language Models (LLMs) for a domain- or language-specific downstream task.
+The prototype leverages a mix of state-of-the-art open-source tools (e.g., HuggingFace, LlamaIndex) and hosted APIs (e.g., OpenAI, Groq) for LLM applications, as well as custom fine-tuned LLMs.
 It can be extended to further tasks or adapted to other domain-specific use cases.

 ## Table of contents